jsphprry/MotionVDL/README.md

 frames on the display and depending on the display implementation, these actions are bound to either scrolling or to button-press.

-Controllers also have access to the protected method pass which is used when passing control between the linked controllers.
+Controllers also have access to the pass method which is used when passing control between the linked controllers.

 The program is controlled by the main-controller, which stores